-- 2. To appreciate the aim and role of national economic policies - 3.
+- 1. To define and apply the major concepts used to analyze the macroeconomic environment. - 2.
+To appreciate the aim and role of national economic policies - 3.
 To understand the ways in which changes in national economies affect business planning and operations.